13 Very Fun Relay Games

 Players: Small to large groups

-Set up teams with each team assigned one pair of large rubber boots.
-These boots can be fishing waders and it would be helpful if the players could just slide their shoes right into the boots without taking off their shoes.
+Set up teams, with each team assigned one pair of large rubber boots.
+These boots can be fishing waders, and it would be helpful if the players could just slide their shoes right into the boots without taking off their shoes.
 Have teams line up behind the starting line.
-The first person on each team must put on the rubber boots, race down grass course and back, take off the boots and the next person on the team will do the same.
+The first person on each team must put on the rubber boots, race down the grass course and back, and take off the boots, and the next person on the team will do the same.
 When the last person on one of the teams crosses back through the starting line first, they are the winners.

 Game #9: Blinded Ball Retrieval